vnitusingh/School_District_Analysis/README.md

 - How is the school summary affected?

-  The shool summary originally looked like:
+  The school summary originally looked like:
   ![](images/school_summary_orig.png)

   After the Thomas High School 9th grade scores were replaced with NaN, the school summary looks like: